open-education-hub/essentials-security/welcome-to-linux/README.md

 But among all users, there is *one to rule them all*: `root`.
 Similar to the `Administrator` user in Windows, `root` has no restrictions to the actions he may perform.
 This is the default user in Kali Linux, so you don't need to worry about permissions.
-However, when loggin into the remote servers we provide for some of the CTF challenges below, the user will be `ctf` and it **does** have limited permissions.
+However, when logging into the remote servers we provide for some of the CTF challenges below, the user will be `ctf` and it **does** have limited permissions.

 ### Processes